-Offshore Wind Energy Facility Survey Years Summary of Findings Citation Tuno Knob, Denmark: 10 turbines; online since 1995 1994- 1997 1998- 1999 Displacement/Changes in Distribution: Common Eiders declined by 75% and Black Scoters by more than 90% during post-construction Flight Activity/Avoidance: Nocturnal flight activity of eiders and scoters occurred within and near the project site Nocturnal flight activity was 3-6 times greater on moonlit nights compared to dark nights Flight activity inside and in the vicinity the facility was lower than outside the facility Guillemette et al. , 1998, 1999 Tulp et al. 1999 Nysted, Denmark: 72 turbines; online since 2004 1999- 2005 Displacement/Changes in Distribution: Significant reduction in long-tailed duck staging in the project area post-construction Gulls and cormorants demonstrated attraction behavior to the structures within the facility Flight Activity/Avoidance: 91-92% of all birds recorded avoided the offshore wind energy facility Dong Energy and Vattenfall 2006
+Offshore Wind Energy Survey Summary of Findings Citation Facility Years Tuno Knob, Denmark: 1994- Displacement/Changes in Distribution: Guillemette et 10 turbines; online since 1997 • Common Eiders declined by 75% and Black Scoters by more than 90% during al. 1998, 1999 1995 1998- post-construction post-construction Tulp et al. 1999 1999 Flight Activity/Avoidance: Nocturnal flight activity of eiders and scoters occurred within and near the project aids. site Nectornal flight activity was 2 6 times greater on magnification around to doubt Nocturnal flight activity was 3-6 times greater on moonlit nights compared to dark nights • Flight activity inside and in the vicinity the facility was lower than outside the facility Nysted, Denmark: 1999- Displacement/Changes in Distribution: Dong Energy 72 turbines; online since 2005 Significant reduction in long-tailed duck staging in the project area post- and Vattenfall 2004 construction 2006 • Gulls and cormorants demonstrated attraction behavior to the structures within the facility Flight Activity/Avoidance: • 91-92% of all birds recorded avoided the offshore wind energy facility • Lateral deflection averaged .5 km (0.3 miles) at night and 1.5 km (0.9 miles) or greater during the day • Moderate reactions in flight routes were observed 10-15 km (6.2-9.3 miles) outside the facility • For eiders, minor flight adjustments were made at 3 km (1.9 miles)and marked changes to orientation within 1 km of the facility Collision Risk One collision was recorded using a Thermal Animal Detection System